byterubpay/byterub-site/_posts/2018-05-21-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-05-21.md

 **\<suraeNoether>** okay, so here's the list of stuff on my general MRL "todo" list:
 **\<suraeNoether>** 1.
 BP fee models.
 **\<suraeNoether>** 2.
 Transaction graph python library (see sneurlax[m]1 comment above)
 **\<suraeNoether>** 3.
-Sarang and I would both like a full technical report on "what happens if PRNG is terrible in Monero?
+Sarang and I would both like a full technical report on "what happens if PRNG is terrible in ByteRub?
 Failure model and effects analysis sort of deal.
 **\<suraeNoether>** 4.
-Codifying Monero's best practices guidelines into a nice infographic.
+Codifying ByteRub's best practices guidelines into a nice infographic.
 I believe sgp and rehrar have put some effort into this so far.
 **\<suraeNoether>** 5.
-Monero Standards in general.
-We have lots of source material to start gathering these together, and I would like to get MOST of this done before next month; describing the current state of monero before BPs go live is probably going to be valuable later on.
+ByteRub Standards in general.
+We have lots of source material to start gathering these together, and I would like to get MOST of this done before next month; describing the current state of byterub before BPs go live is probably going to be valuable later on.
 **\<sarang>** 6.
 Payment channel infrastructure and prereqs
 **\<endogenic>** ^
-**\<moneromooo>** Ooooh yes please :)
+**\<byterubmooo>** Ooooh yes please :)
 **\<sarang>** We have some good work on 6 so far, but no definite path forward atm
 **\<suraeNoether>** 7. network simulation library for testing things like consensus algorithms and difficulty metrics.
 (I am off-and-on working with a friend at University of New Mexico on using population-ecology models to look at mining incentives, etc)
 **\<sarang>** There's more work on the actual channel implementation that's being worked on w/ Purdue folks, but those drafts aren't released yet